 Additionally, we've turned outtakes from the documentary into additional short form social media content.
 Posters were used further on social media to feature the stories of the women photographed, which proved hugely popular within ABM's audience.

 By documenting the experiences and breastfeeding journeys of families we compiled a resource that extends beyond the ABM’s 40th anniversary.
-We have created photographic, moving image and social media content that will provide encouragement, support and advice to every new mother or family who may have doubts about breastfeeding in public or is dealing with feelings of isolation because of lack of support.
+We have created photographic, moving image and social media content that provides encouragement, support and advice to every new mother or family who may have doubts about breastfeeding in public or is dealing with feelings of isolation because of lack of support.

 The documentary #FeedOn has received thousands of shares and views on social media and its hosting platform Vimeo.